timescale/docs.timescale.com-content/tutorials/tutorial-grafana.md

 If you’re a Timescale Cloud user, you can see this in the Service Dashboard for your Timescale Cloud instance.

 >:TIP: Don’t forget to add the port number after your host URI.
 For example, `hostname.timescaledb.io:19660`.
-And don’t forget to change the Database name, if necessary.
+And don’t forget to change the database name, if necessary.

 Since we will be connecting to a TimescaleDB instance (in Timescale Cloud) for this tutorial, we will also want to check the option for 'TimescaleDB' in the